Omni Calculator logo

 • Engine type.
 Do you have a petrol or a diesel car?
 Diesel cars are usually more expensive and emit more NOâ‚“.
 On the other hand, they are more fuel efficient and produce fewer COâ‚‚.
 Additionally, they make that purring sound that puts kids to sleep.
 That may not have anything to do with ecology, but it has saved millions of parents' lives so far!

 • Production year.
 The year your car was produced will affect the specific requirements regarding pollutant emissions that your car is subject to.
 Knowing these parameters, we can suggest an approximate level of your car's COâ‚‚ and NOâ‚“ emissions.
-But if you know the exact specifications, feel free to change the emission levels in the advanced mode.
+But if you know the exact specifications, feel free to change the emission levels by first selecting the custom option (its the last one).

 • Fuel economy (MPG).
 How many miles, on average, can you drive on one gallon of fuel?
 Remember that urban driving is less fuel-efficient than driving on a motorway.
 You can learn more about fuel economy by checking out our MPG calculator or our fuel mileage calculator.